6 Ways to Help Your Child Handle School Stress

 It’s that time again: a brand-new school year.
 For many elementary school kids, that means different teachers, unfamiliar classmates, mounds of fresh homework—and lots of anxiety.

-Andrew Gunter, MD, a pediatrician at Memorial Health in Savannah, Georgia, compares the first day to starting a new job.
-“It can be stressful—you don’t know what to expect or who your boss is going to be,” he says.
+Andrew Gunter, MD, a pediatrician in Greenville, South Carolina, compares the first day to starting a new job.
+“It can be stressful.
+You don’t know what to expect or who your boss is going to be,” he says.
 “Those are natural fears.”

 The unknown isn’t the only drawback, either.
-After a long, lazy summer, kids can be thrown off their routines, which can exacerbate their apprehension.
-Uncertainties stemming from the COVID-19 pandemic may add a new layer of worry to the first day, as well.
+After a long, lazy summer, kids can be thrown off their routines, which can worsen their apprehension.
 Getting back on track can be tough if you’re not prepared.

 So, what can parents and guardians do to ease those back-to-school jitters?
 How can you make reacclimating as painless as possible?
 And when is a grade-schooler’s stress something more serious?
 Here what you need to know.